MAR10418 - Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

 The definitive reference book for the Maritime industry and professional crew is the Australian Boating Manual by Dick Gandy.
 This is the course text, and your course fees include access to it.

-Final Assessment & Certificate of Competency (CoC) Application
+Final Assessment (AMPA) & Certificate of Competency (CoC) Lodgement

 Certificate of Competency (CoC) Application

-You will need to submit an Application for a Certificate of Competency (industry licence) to the Australian Maritime Safety Authority.
-This can be completed at any Registered Australia Post Retail Outlet.
-Please check you’ve met the requirements and complete a 426 application form.
+To apply for your Certificate of Competency (industry licence), you will need to submit an application to the Australian Maritime Safety Authority (AMSA).
+This can be done at any Registered Australia Post Retail Outlet.
+Ensure you have met all the requirements and completed the AMSA Form 426 application form.